 Exceptional Legal Experience

 Students who are summer interns with the Project gain unique legal training in a specialized area of the law.
 Interns also obtain the invaluable experiences of living within tribal communities while working directly with clients who are preparing their end of life documents.
 This project seamlessly intersects with the social justice mission of the School of Law.
 For more information, please read what former law students interns had to say.

-Please submit: (i) cover letter, (ii) resume, (iii) unofficial transcript, (iv) 3 references, and (v) an 8-10 page writing sample to: Guadalupe Ceballos at email@example.com or the address listed below:
+Please submit: (i) cover letter, (ii) resume, (iii) unofficial transcript, and (iv) 3 references to: Erica Wolf at email@example.com or the address listed below:

 c/o The Institute for Indian Estate Planning & Probate

 901 12th Ave

 We will begin reviewing applications and placing interns beginning March 1, 2016.

 For more information on the Summer Indian Estate Planning Project contact Attorney Erica Wolf directly at 206.398.4277, or via e-mail at firstname.lastname@example.org.